 SOLVED: Internet Explorer 11 Not Responding

-Internet Explorer is the resident internet browser for all versions of the Windows Operating System that came before Windows 10.
-Internet Explorer is the browser that came with Windows computers out of the box until it was replaced with Microsoft Edge when Windows 10 hit the shelves.
-While IE may have been replaced by Microsoft Edge, it is still a sufficiently competent browser and continues to be used by tons of people all over the globe.
-The latest version of Internet Explorer, and its last version, is Internet Explorer 11.
-Internet Explorer 11 supports both Windows 7 and Windows 8/8.1, is a major improvement over its predecessor and is, all in all, a pretty decent internet browser.
+Internet Explorer is the default internet browser for all versions of the Windows Operating System that came before Windows 10.
+Internet Explorer is the browser that came with Windows computers out of the box until it was replaced by Microsoft Edge when Windows 10 hit the shelves.
+Although IE has been replaced by Microsoft Edge, it remains a sufficiently competent browser and continues to be used by numerous people worldwide.
+The latest and last version of Internet Explorer is Internet Explorer 11.
+Supporting both Windows 7 and Windows 8/8.1, Internet Explorer 11 is a major improvement over its predecessor and is overall a quite decent internet browser.

-However, Internet Explorer 11 is not at all perfect – it is far from it, actually.
-Like most other Windows applications, Internet Explorer has a tendency to stop responding altogether, producing an error message stating “Internet Explorer has stopped working” shortly after, at which time the only option a user affected by this problem has is to close Internet Explorer 11.
-As scary as it might be, it is not at all uncommon for IE 11 to stop responding and crash abruptly – in fact, in most cases, this can be remedied by simply restarting IE 11 and it will function as it is supposed to.
+However, Internet Explorer 11 is far from perfect.
+Like most other Windows applications, it has a tendency to stop responding altogether, producing an error message that states, “Internet Explorer has stopped working.”
+Shortly after, the only option for a user affected by this problem is to close Internet Explorer 11.
+As alarming as it might be, it is not uncommon for IE 11 to stop responding and crash abruptly.
+In fact, in most cases, this issue can be remedied by simply restarting IE 11, and it will function as intended.

-However, some users may be affected by an issue where Internet Explorer 11 stops responding on them more often than it should.
-There are plenty of different things that can cause IE 11 to stop responding and crash frequently, and that being the case, there are a lot of potential solutions for the problem.
-The following are some of the most effective solutions that you can try if Internet Explorer 11 stops responding on you regularly:
+However, some users may be affected by an issue in which Internet Explorer 11 stops responding on their devices more often than it should.
+There are plenty of different factors that can cause IE 11 to stop responding and crash frequently, and as such, there are many potential solutions for the problem.
+The following are some of the most effective solutions that you can try if Internet Explorer 11 stops responding regularly:

-Stability updates and bug fixes for IE 11 come with Windows updates, meaning that if IE 11 is constantly crashing on you because of vulnerabilities, out of date files or obsolete drivers, installing the latest Windows updates might fix the problem.
+Stability updates and bug fixes for IE 11 come with Windows updates.
+This means that if IE 11 is constantly crashing due to vulnerabilities, outdated files, or obsolete drivers, installing the latest Windows updates might fix the problem.

 Click on the search result titled Check for updates.